pknell/gitlab-terraform/blog.md

-You might be wondering why I used the GitLab API to remove the runner, rather than execute a "gitlab-runner unregister" command--it's because I found that this command doesn't entirely remove the registration on the GitLab server (they still remain in the list of runners, albeit inactive), and it seems more reliable to use a lifecycle notification than a shutdown script within the instance.
-However, I believe it could be done either way, each with pros/cons.
+You might be wondering why I used the GitLab API to remove the runner, rather than execute a "gitlab-runner unregister" command--it's because I found that this command doesn't entirely remove the registration on the GitLab server (they still remain in the list of runners, albeit inactive).
+Also, it seems more reliable to use a lifecycle notification than a shutdown script within the instance because the instance might terminate suddenly.
+Nonetheless, I believe it could be done either way, each with pros/cons.

 ## Deploy the S3 Backend